pkgw/worklog-tools/README.md

 (i.e., “refereed”, “non-refereed”) by the `partition_pubs` function in [worklog.py](worklog.py).
-The `PUBLIST` directive causes one of these groups to be output, with the crucial wrinkle that each record is augmented with a variety of extra records to allow various special effects.
+The `PUBLIST` directive causes one of these groups to be output, with the crucial wrinkle that each record is augmented with a variety of extra fields to allow various special effects.
 This augmentation is done in the `cite_info` function in [worklog.py](worklog.py).

 If you want to group your publications differently (i.e. “refereed first-author”), then, you’ll need to edit `partition_pubs`.
 To change citation